josecarlosgt/Web-Design-and-Development/README.md

 [section](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section): represents a generic sectioning element, and should only be used if there isn't a more specific element to represent it like \<main\>, \<nav\>, or \<aside\>.

-Use the section element to enclose the headings and content of each section of the web page: the local communities and activities sections.
+Use the <section> element to create two sections: one section for the activities content and another section for description of the local communities.

 Notes:
 - Although it might behave similar to the \<article\> element, if the contents of the element represent a standalone unit of content that makes sense by itself (e.g., a blog post or blog comment, or a newspaper article), the \<article\> element should be used instead.
-- If you are only using the element as a styling wrapper, use \<div\> instead.
-As a sectioning element, a rule of thumb is that content inside \<section\> should be logically related.
 - Sections usually have a heading element as a child
 - Sections can exist inside articles to group semantically connected content inside an article or other elements
 - Section can also be used to group semantically related article elements
+- If you are only using the element as a styling wrapper, use \<div\> instead.
+As a sectioning element, a rule of thumb is that content inside \<section\> should be logically related.

 > The advantage is that each section can have its separate HTML heading.
 This can give search engines a better understanding of how the web page is segmented and structured.
 Search engines might be able to interpret the information hierarchy of the HTML document based on \<section\> tags.